Probate fee structure

 - Setting up and management of any trusts arising under the deceased’s Will.

 How long will this take? **

 *These fees and estimates only apply to uncontested cases with all assets in the UK.
-They are accurate as at December 2018 but are subject to review every 3 months.
+They are accurate as of August 2021 but are subject to review every 3 months.
 Hourly rates are reviewed annually in April. *